MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-channel-tab.md

 This tutorial will teach you to build and run your app locally.
 This information is also present in the `README` section of the toolkit.

-1. Access the root directory of your app project in Terminal.
+1. Go to the root directory of your app project in Terminal.
 1. Run `npm install`.
 1. Run `npm start`.